hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 <!-- TODO: one exercise one subsection; try to describe some concrete tasks based on the API -->

-* Taiwan had an earthquake in early Feb.
-Let's discuss this issue:
-  * Search for the earthquake instances around Taiwan in recent 100 years and analyse the occurrences of earthquakes.
-You can refer to the same database used [here](https://dnnsociety.org/2017/09/02/map-of-sichuan-earthquake-in-d3/).
-Checkout the [API description](https://earthquake.usgs.gov/fdsnws/event/1/).
-The `count` and `query` API are useful.
-  * Search on Twitter and collect user's discussions about this topic.
-See if there is any findings.
-You can approach from the human interface [here](https://twitter.com/search?q=%23台湾地震) \(hard mode\) or use [python-twitter](https://github.com/bear/python-twitter) module \(need to register developer and obtain API key\).
 * Retrieve and analyse the recent movie.
 Douban's API will be helpful here.
   * [API sample for Recent movies](https://api.douban.com/v2/movie/in_theaters)
   * [API sample for movie details](https://api.douban.com/v2/movie/subject/26942674)